Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

 The convergence diagnosis used in our analyses takes into account the convergence test of the chains proposed by \cite{Gelman}.
 In our numerical experiments carried out herein, the chains were initialized as follows: \begin{itemize} \item $\vec{\bb}=\vec{-1}$, $\vec{\theta}=\vec{\frac{1}{5}}$, $\sigma^2=1$ and $\vec{\tau^2}=\vec{1}$ for the first chain and \item $\vec{\bb}=\vec{1}$, $\vec{\theta}=\vec{\frac{4}{5}}$, $\sigma^2=5$ and $\vec{\tau^2}=\vec{5}$ for the second chain. \end{itemize}

 The latent random variables $Z_{l}$’s were initialized in the first chain via random draw, and the complementary vector of the drawn variables for the first chain was used for the second chain.

-With regard to the hyperparameters, it was defined: $\delta_{1}=\delta_{2}=0$.
-Thus, when using a degenerated prior to $\sigma^2$ with $\delta_{1}=0$ and $\delta_{2}=0$, there is an equivalence with the use of a non-informative improper prior $\frac{1}{\sigma^2}$.
-Then for the hyperparameter of the priors of the $\tau_{kl}$'s, $\lambda=\sqrt{2}$ was defined such that the prior mean is equal to 1.
-This value of $\lambda$ is also the smallest possible value (in this data set), since uniqueness problems in the stationary distribution begin to appear for smaller values of this parameter as a result of the combination of two factors: low regularization and multicollinearity between the covariates.
-Therefore, there was a configuration with the lowest possible regularization.

-In situations where $\vec{\mu}$ is considered as a parameter, $\psi=0.6$ was defined and the first chain was initialized with $\vec{\mu}=\vec{\frac{1} {5}}$, while the second was with $\vec{\mu}=\vec{\frac{4}{5}}$.
-On the other hand, several models were generated for cases in which such a component was considered as a hyperparameter, taking into account a \textit{grid} of nine equally spaced elements ranging from $0.1$ to $0.9$.
+In situations where $\vec{\mu}$ is considered as a parameter, the first chain was initialized with $\vec{\mu}=\vec{\frac{1} {5}}$, while the second was with $\vec{\mu}=\vec{\frac{4}{5}}$.

-To summarize the resulting information, we calculated, for each parameter, the MAP estimate (Maximum a Posteriori).
+To summarize the results, we calculated, for each parameter, the MAP (Maximum a Posteriori) estimate.
 Thus, regarding the latent variables $Z_l$’s, we obtained the most frequent value, meaning the posterior mode.